| My dreams of

 and my search was over.

-I've had 2954Z for a few
+I've had 2954Z for over

 The Tri-Pacer is not the